Melatonin For Sleep Problems

 - if your child does need more help, using a medicine such as melatonin will work better if healthy sleep habits are in place

 Why does my child have a sleep problem?

-Sleep problems are common in children, including those children with neurodevelopmental disorders (such as ADHD, autism spectrum disorder and blindness).
+Sleep problems are common in children, especially those children with neurodevelopmental disorders (such as ADHD, autism spectrum disorder and blindness).
 A range of things can cause difficulty falling asleep or staying asleep.
 It is important to find out the reasons for your child's sleep problems.
 Knowing the reason means you can use the right tools to manage the sleep problem.
-For more information, see Problems getting to sleep.

 Pain, reflux, sleep-disordered breathing and worrying can all have an effect on your child's sleep.
 Make sure your child receives a diagnosis and treatment for these before thinking about using other strategies such as a trial of melatonin.